-Lavalier microphones also have mic clips in order to properly attach to clothing.
+Lavalier microphones also have mic clips to attach to clothing properly.
 These mic clips are much different than those of regular-sized microphones.

 Check out these lavalier mic clips from Foitech (link to check the price on Amazon):

 Microphone clips are common in live situations and for dynamic microphones.
-However, in studio environments where relatively sensitive condenser microphones are required, we may need more than just a mic clip.
+However, we may need more than just a mic clip in studio environments where relatively sensitive condenser microphones are required.

 Studio recordings typically require very strong signal-to-noise ratios, which means we should strive to reduce noise in a microphone as much as possible.
-Combine this fact with the fact that studio-grade condenser microphones are designed to pick up every nuanced sound in an acoustic environment, and our noise reduction task becomes even more difficult.
+Combining this with the fact that studio-grade condenser microphones are designed to pick up every nuanced sound in an acoustic environment, our noise reduction task becomes even more difficult.

 To learn more about signal-to-noise ratios in microphones, please check out my article What Is A Good Signal-To-Noise Ratio For A Microphone?

 Mechanical noise is but one of the potential issues to address.
-The is the noise in the solids of the acoustic environment that finds its way up the mic stand and into the microphone.
-Mechanical noise includes traffic rumble; footsteps; vibrations from other sound sources in the studio (particularly bass instruments); and the Earth itself.
+The noise in the acoustic environment’s solids finds its way up the mic stand and into the microphone.
+Mechanical noise includes traffic rumble, footsteps; vibrations from other sound sources in the studio (particularly bass instruments); and the Earth itself.

-Normal microphone clips would simply pass mechanical noise to the microphone.
+Normal microphone clips would pass mechanical noise to the microphone.

-Microphone shock mounts, however, mechanically isolate the microphone while also fulfilling the same role as mic clips (to hold the microphone in place while attaching it to a mic stand/boom).
+However, microphone shock mounts mechanically isolate the microphone while also fulfilling the same role as mic clips (to hold the microphone in place while attaching it to a mic stand/boom).